 - Tests to study the heart's electrical system

-- To keep atrial fibrillation from coming back.
-These medications may work well in many people, but they can have serious side effects.
-Many patients go back to atrial fibrillation, even while taking these medications.
+- Prevent atrial fibrillation from coming back.
+These drugs work well in many people, but they can have serious side effects.
+Atrial fibrillation returns in many people even while taking these medicines.

-Blood thinners -- such as heparin, warfarin (Coumadin), apixaban, and dabigatran (Pradaxa) -- reduce the risk of a blood clot traveling in the body (such as a stroke).
-Because these drugs increase the chance of bleeding, not everyone can use them.
+These drugs increase the chance of bleeding, so not everyone can use them.
 Antiplatelet drugs such as aspirin or clopidogrel may also be prescribed.
 Your doctor will consider your age and other medical problems when deciding which drug is best.